ftlabs/big-ft/README.md

 - http://big.ft.com/?primaryType=search&primarySearch=amazon

-To configure the big view glory to display only the first top-story in th primary section:
+To configure the big view glory to display only the first top-story in the primary section:

 - http://big.ft.com/?primaryType=topStories&primaryMax=1